-“Taking good care of your skin with sunscreen, a good skincare product that contains retinol, and cosmetic procedures like chemical peels can do a lot for the appearance of your skin,” said Karin Olszewski, RN, from Samaritan Plastic, Reconstructive & Hand Surgery in Corvallis.
+“Taking good care of your skin with sunscreen, a good skincare product that contains retinol, and cosmetic procedures like chemical peels can do a lot for the appearance of your skin,” said Heather Peacock, RN, from Samaritan Plastic, Reconstructive & Hand Surgery in Corvallis.
 “But no amount of topical skin care can address the deeper lines and wrinkles that can occur with age.
-That’s when you need to start exploring minimally invasive procedures like Botox.”
+That’s where a minimally invasive procedure like Botox can help.”

-If you’re concerned about an unnatural appearance after Botox, Olszewski notes that only bad Botox gets noticed.
+If you’re concerned about an unnatural appearance after Botox, Peacock notes that only bad Botox gets noticed.

 “Botox that is done correctly will help you look relaxed and refreshed, not shiny, waxy or frozen,” she said.